uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 plt.savefig('testing.png')
 ```

-### Create a Dockerfile that Has Miniconda Installed
+### Create a Dockerfile that has Miniconda Installed

 We require numpy, scipy, and matplotlib libraries to execute the above Python script.
 Following are the steps to create a specification file and build a container image.